-For Director-At-Large: Dorothy J. Phillips
+For Director-at-Large: Dorothy J. Phillips

 Academic record: Vanderbilt University, B.A., 1967; University of Cincinnati, Ph.D., 1974

-Honors: ACS Fellow, 2010; Shirley B. Radding Award, ACS Santa Clara Valley Section, 2008; ACS Northeastern Section Henry A. Hill Award, 2006; Salute to Excellence Award, ACS Nashville Section, 2004; Distinguished Chemist Award, New England Institute of Chemists, 2011; Waters Leadership Award for Outstanding Contributions to Waters and Waters’ Community, 2008; Dr. Dorothy Wingfield Phillips Award for Leadership, Vanderbilt University, 2007; Unsung Heroine Award, Vanderbilt University, 2006; honored by TTT Mentor Program of Cambridge, Mass., “Minority Role Model in Science, Mathematics, Technology & Engineering” 2004; Distinguished Alumni, University of Cincinnati, McMicken College of Arts & Sciences, 1994, Center for Women Studies, 1993; Waters’ Manager Award for Innovation, 1987–88
+Honors: Dr. Dorothy J. Wingfield Phillips Endowed Chair, Vanderbilt University, 2015; Distinguished Chemist Award, New England Institute of Chemists, 2011; ACS Fellow, 2010; Shirley B. Radding Award, ACS Santa Clara Valley Section, 2008; Waters Leadership Award for Outstanding Contributions to Waters & Waters’s Community, 2008; Dr. Dorothy Wingfield Phillips Award for Leadership, Vanderbilt University, 2007; Henry A. Hill Award, ACS Northeastern Section, 2006; Unsung Heroine Award, Vanderbilt University, 2006; Salute to Excellence Award, ACS Nashville Section, 2004; honored by TTT Mentor Program of Cambridge, Mass., “Minority Role Model in Science, Mathematics, Technology & Engineering,” 2004; Distinguished Alumni, University of Cincinnati, McMicken College of Arts & Sciences, 1994, Center for Women Studies, 1993

 Member: Member of ACS since 1973.
-American Society of Mass Spectrometry; American Association of Pharmaceutical Scientists (AAPS); National Organization for the Professional Advancement of Black Chemists & Chemical Engineers; Sigma Xi; Alpha Kappa Alpha Sorority, Inc. ACS Divisions: Agrochemicals, Analytical Chemistry, Biological Chemistry, Business Development & Management
+National Organization for the Professional Advancement of Black Chemists & Chemical Engineers, Sigma Xi, Alpha Kappa Alpha.
+ACS Divisions: Agrochemicals, American Association of Chemistry Teachers, Analytical Chemistry, Biological Chemistry, Business Development & Management

-If elected as director-at-large I would support ACS becoming a stronger advocate for chemical safety.
-Understanding and practicing chemical safety was mandatory at all job levels when I worked at Dow Chemical Co.
-Later, at Waters Corp., I worked with the safety committee to implement many of these same practices and rules.
-Recently, chemical safety was brought to our attention by Immediate Past-President Bassam Z. Shakhashiri’s task force report and by accidents that resulted in deaths.
-No student or scientist should die due to a chemical accident.
-The late Sen. Frank Lautenberg (D-N.J.) was known as a “safety champion” (C&EN, June 10, page 6) because he fought for legislation aimed at ensuring the safety of chemicals and the chemical industry.
-As a member of the ACS board I will work with you to develop ACS policies that address safety issues for current and emerging technologies.
-We must continue the work of Sen. Lautenberg and Shakhashiri’s task force to raise ACS status to a champion for chemical safety.
+Safety in laboratories.
+My level of interest in chemical safety has been enhanced by the recent increase in newsworthy safety incidents.
+For example, on March 16, Thea Ekins-Coward, a postdoc at the University of Hawaii, Manoa, suffered the loss of an arm in a laboratory explosion.
+During a second term, I will work closely with my colleagues to determine actions at the board level to noticeably enhance ACS’s involvement and profile in laboratory safety.

+Legislative summits.
+Legislative summits are organized annually for board members to spend a day on Capitol Hill advocating for public policies related to the society and its members.
+As a member of the board, I visited the offices of senators and congressmen each year.
+When President Obama signed the Every Student Succeeds Act on Dec.
+10, 2015, I felt fulfilled because I advocated for this bill with its potential to prepare more students for careers in chemistry and related disciplines.

-My decision to commit to ACS is also personal.
-Since I grew up in the segregated South, my achievements have been greater than expected.
-Yet my teachers helped me to exceed my potential.
-Through the grace of God and the support of others I was the first African-American woman to receive a B.A. degree from Vanderbilt University School of Arts & Sciences and a Ph.D. from the University of Cincinnati in chemistry.
-Through my service in ACS I will continue to reach out to help others exceed their expected potentials in chemistry and related disciplines.
+Personal goal.
+I grew up in the segregated South of the U.S., yet my achievements have been far greater than expected.
+I exceeded my potential through the grace of God and the support of others.
+I was the first African American woman to receive a B.A. degree from Vanderbilt’s College of Arts & Science and a Ph.D. from the University of Cincinnati in chemistry and to serve on the ACS Board of Directors.
+Whenever I tell my story, I hope it inspires someone in the audience to move forward with his/her career in the sciences or other disciplines.

-In summary, I am prepared and committed to be a strong contributor on the ACS board.
-I have extensive leadership experience as a corporate director and within ACS governance and divisions.
-Please vote for me to be one of your directors-at-large on the ACS board.
+In summary, I have demonstrated my ability to be a strong contributor on the ACS Board of Directors.
+I have extensive leadership experience as a corporate director and within ACS governance, local sections, and divisions.
+I have high enthusiasm and many ideas for my second term as a director-at-large.

-Please visit my website at http://www.dorothyphillips.net.
-I welcome your ideas and questions.
+Please visit my website at dorothyphillips.net and cast your vote for me!

 Join the conversation